apalmer/Will-and-Want/README.md

 Onu appears convinced that climbing the tree is impossible, that there are not sufficient footholds for climbing the tree to use as footholds.

 Onu next attempts to throw rocks upwards and knock down the Fruit.
-At its peak the rock falls far short of the fruit.
+At it's peak the rock falls far short of the fruit.

 Eye watches the parabola of the rock arc, as rock plumments we see it getting larger and larger in Eye's viewscreen.